charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 [^5]: [Minneapolis](https://en.wikipedia.org/wiki/Minneapolis): 3k people/km<sup>2</sup>.
 [Bilbao](https://en.wikipedia.org/wiki/Bilbao): 22k people/km<sup>2</sup>.

-We stayed in [Casco Viejo](https://en.wikipedia.org/wiki/Casco_Viejo) (Old Town) (Old Town), a neighborhood that exaggerated everything novel about Bilbao.
+We stayed in [Casco Viejo](https://en.wikipedia.org/wiki/Casco_Viejo) (Old Town), a neighborhood that exaggerated everything novel about Bilbao.
 The narrow cobblestone streets -- open to foot traffic only -- were lined with hole-in-the-wall shops and restaurants.
 Once in a while, we would turn a corner to find a beautiful plaza or an ancient church.
 And, between the graffiti and the hairstyles, there was a just a hint of an 80s cyberpunk vibe.

 Our two weeks in Spain were a welcome break from work and winter.
 Then, before I knew it, it was time to sling some cardboard.